julianmak/NEMO-related/docs/GEOMETRIC/geometric.rst

-The damping of eddy energy is linearly damped and the coefficient is specified in ``namelist_cfg`` as a time-scale in *days* (which is subsequently converted in ``ldf_eke_init``).
-There is an option to read in an externally prepared NetCDF file ``geom_diss_2D.nc`` that varies in longitude and latitude.
-See :ref:`here <sec:nemo-dis>` for usage details, and **here** for a sample Python Notebook to generate the file.
+The damping of eddy energy is linearly damped and the coefficient is specified in ``namelist_cfg`` as a time-scale in *days* (which is subsequently converted to *per seconds* in ``ldf_eke_init``).
+There is an option to read in an externally prepared NetCDF file ``geom_diss_2D.nc`` that varies in longitude and latitude in anticipation of further investigation.
+See :ref:`here
+<sec:nemo-dis>` for usage details, and **here** for a sample Python Notebook to
+generate the file.

 Diffusion
 ---------

 The diffusion of eddy energy is through a Laplacian (cf.
-:cite:`EdenGreatbatch08`), easily done through copy and pasting code that are in other NEMO modules.
+:cite:`EdenGreatbatch08`), done through relevant copy and pasting of code that are in other NEMO modules.
 The GEOMETRIC scheme is actually stable (most likely because of the upwinding scheme).
 The diffusion may be switched off by setting ``rn_eke_lap = 0.`` in ``namelist_cfg`` which will bypass the relevant loop in ``ldf_eke``.